This section covers frequently asked questions relating to professional registration.

 Registration with the Engineering Council usually takes place up to six weeks after you have paid any registration fees requested by the IET.
 The Engineering Council will inform you directly of your unique registration number, after which time you may use your professional title.
 Please note that any requested fees must be paid before registration can be finalised.

 In certain circumstances, you may appeal against the decision.
-Appeals may be submitted that identify:
+Appeals may be submitted, together with any evidence supporting your claims, which identify:

-Any appeal must be received within three months of receipt of the letter advising you that you are not eligible for registration.
-If you request an appeal, you will need to write to the IET, clearly and concisely setting out the reasons for your appeal, together with any evidence of your claims.
-There is an appeal fee, which is refundable if the appeal is successful.
+Any appeal must be received within three months of receipt of your decision letter.
+If you wish to appeal please email email@example.com.
+An appeal application form will be sent to you to allow you to clearly and concisely set out the grounds for your appeal, together with any evidence of your claims.
+There is an appeal fee which is refundable if the outcome is to uphold your appeal, whether or not professional registration is subsequently awarded.

 We will do as much as we can to support you with any aspect of your application, so please get in touch if you need help and advice.